PedrV/SilverHeart/README.md

 When such message is intercepted this script will trigger the script that will send the logs via email.

+___
+- The `sender.py`:

+This piece of code will execute only on command of `keeper.py`, it will be responsible for sending the logs via email.

+___
+-The `logger.py`:

+It is without a shadow of a doubt the main script of the whole program.
+It records the keystrokes when __pressed__ and __released__ with time stamps.

+___
+- The `executer.py`:

+It is this script that makes it happen.
+Connecting the majors scripts and running them simultaneously using the multiprocessing python library.
+This is the script to be compiled to actually get a functionally copy of *SilverHeart*.

 ![*Building*](https://i.gifer.com/3jnq.gif)

+## The Process of Creation
+It all started with simple challenge, *build a keylogger from scratch*.
+Since I was looking for a way to test my python skills I accepted the challenge.
+And so was born the SilverHeart program.
+After some work *(20 hours of work,  distribuited by 10 days, and many documentation reading)* the open source keylogger is ready to be released in the Alpha Version.

 ## FAQ